 Instructions

-- Place tofu block between a few sheets of paper towel or between two clean tea towels.
+- To press the tofu: place tofu block between a few sheets of paper towel or between two clean tea towels.
 Place a chopping board on top of the tofu and weigh it down with some books or a heavy pot to press out the excess water.
 Leave the tofu to press for a minimum of 15 mins.

 - In a large bowl, crumble the tofu with your hands.
 It’s okay to leave some chunks, don’t make it too fine.
 Combine all other ingredients and mix well, then transfer to a jar.
 Leave the feta to marinate overnight in the fridge before eating.
 Lasts about a week in the fridge.